 Works under limited direction within policies and guidelines.
 Work is reviewed based on adherence to guidelines and completion of assigned work.

 The incumbent may supervise student associates, including overseeing the assignment of tasks, reviewing work, providing mentorship, and supporting staff development.
 May oversee other staff for marketing, communications and related campaign activities.

 Diploma in Marketing.
 Minimum of one year of related experience, or the equivalent combination of education and experience.

-Ability to work effectively independently and in a team environment, and to bring energy, motivation and enthusiasm to the job.
+- Ability to work effectively independently and in a team environment.

 - Demonstrated ability to prioritize and multi-task to meet deadlines without compromising the quality of outcomes.